Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: Introduction

 \item We propose a model-aided estimator that utilizes channel statistics.
 The estimator is motivated by asymptotic arguments and the asymptotic performance is evaluated analytically.
 We compute all terms in closed form when using MR precoding along with correlated Rayleigh fading and when using zero-forcing (ZF) precoding along with uncorrelated Rayleigh fading.
 An SE expression is obtained to quantify the achievable downlink performance.

-\item We propose a data-driven estimator by training a fully-connected neural network.
-Specifically, we construct and train a neural network that learns the downlink effective channel gains form input features such as pathloss, propagation environment and average power of the received signal at the user.
+\item { We propose a data-driven blind estimator for finite-sized systems based on a fully-connected neural network.
+We train the neural network to estimate the downlink effective channel gains from input features such as the pathloss, propagation environment, and average power of the received signal at the user.}

 \item We provide numerical results that manifest the proposed estimation methods' effectiveness in terms of both the normalized mean square error (NMSE) and the downlink SE.
 We evaluate under what channel conditions the gains are large compared to the state-of-the-art. \end{itemize}